Urban Prairie Waldorf School is an affirming space for all.

 Urban Prairie Waldorf School is committed to providing a safe environment for all students to learn and grow into healthy and responsible citizens.
-The Three Streams of Student Support provide a structure for this environment and enable us to better assist students who are having difficulties educationally, socially, or behaviorally.
+The Three Streams of Student Support provide a structure for this environment and enable us to better assist students with difficulties educationally, socially, or behaviorally.

 This work is based on Kim John Payne’s thoughts on student development and support and pulls heavily from the ideas of restorative justice and social-emotional intelligence.
 Urban Prairie began this work in March 2016 when Mr. Payne first visited our school to teach the teachers.
-We have an on-going relationship with Mr. Payne that includes annual visits and monthly calls to continue to support our burgeoning program.
+We have an ongoing relationship with Mr. Payne that includes annual visits and monthly calls to support our burgeoning program.

 Click here for more information about the Three Streams Program.